 Compared to the 1995 Bethells contest I fished, this was a good result.
-That year produced one flounder, a small cock cod and one sprat for 300 people fishing!
+That year produced one flounder, a small rock cod and one sprat for 300 people fishing!
 There were no kahawai caught.
 Kind of makes me appreciate the fishing back home to see this sort of thing.
-Still this is “match fishing.”
+Still, this is “match fishing.”
 I suspect that these Aucklanders do have a few beaches where they fish for real fish and not for prizes.

-Back to that prize giving for a moment, every woman and child fishing in this contest this year who did not win a prize got given a prize, good expensive prizes!
+Back to that prize-giving for a moment, every woman and child fishing in this contest this year who did not win a prize got given a prize, good expensive prizes!
 It was great to see the organizers promoting fishing via this angle.
 They did a similar thing when I was last here in 1995.
-Other prizes for kahawai not caught, for hard luck stories, lucky draws seemed endless.
+Other prizes for kahawai not caught, for hard-luck stories, lucky draws seemed endless.
 It took a full hour and a half for the contest organizers to give out all the rods, reels, hats, landing nets, chilly bins, and tackle boxes!
-Towards the end they tossed handfuls of fishing lures into the crowd to speed up the prize giving, incredible.
+Towards the end, they tossed handfuls of fishing lures into the crowd to speed up the prize-giving, incredible.

 Money raised by the contest was to assist the Bethells Casters and Anglers Club promote sports fishing with a donation from profits each year also going to the Bethells Surf Life Guards.

 To sum up and evaluate this contest is not easy.
 Most kahawai surf-casting enthusiasts favour selected spots at river mouths in the dawn till sunrise period.
 The often quite small areas where the bulk of fish congregate are normally known.
 To catch them off a relatively structure-less surf beach after 8 am is not something I’d normally attempt.
 It was I think no accident that women and children caught three of the six kahawai despite proportionally small numbers of women and children fishing.
-Most of the men who were able to cast further were fishing too deep with the kahawai hunting sprats in knee to waste deep water.
+Most of the men who were able to cast further were fishing too deep with the kahawai hunting sprats in knee to waste-deep water.

 This was not the first time I’ve had a female hook a kahawai in a kahawai fishing contest virtually under my feet.
-I can remember also a girlfriend of years past who caught seven kahawai from ten 20 metre casts off a barren Coromandel surf beach while standing next to a group of distance casting men fishing deep (for snapper) who were not getting any bites.
-The ability to distance cast does add up to more fish long term but its not always the best option for kahawai.
+I can remember also a girlfriend of years past who caught seven kahawai from ten 20 metre casts off a barren Coromandel surf beach while standing next to a group of distance casting men fishing deep (for snapper) were not getting any bites.
+The ability to distance cast does add up to more fish long term but it is not always the best option for kahawai.